MicrosoftDocs/defender-docs/exposure-management/exposure-insights-overview.md

 - **Initiative score drop events**: Issued when there's a decrease of at least 2% in initiative score since yesterday.

-On the **Events** page for an intiative, you can view and filter events.
+On the **Events** page for an initiative, you can view and filter events.

 ## Next steps